Gift Card Fraud Prevention

 Gift Card Refund Fraud

-If a customer ever wants to return a product and asks to have it refunded to a gift card, watch out.
-It could be part of a scheme to extract untraceable funds from a stolen credit card.
+If a customer wants to return a product and have it refunded to a gift card, it could be part of a scheme to extract untraceable funds from a stolen credit card.
 Here's how it works:

 Fraudsters use a stolen card number to make an online purchase, then send it back for a refund and ask for the funds to be put on a gift card.
 Eventually, the payment card’s true owner will report the unauthorized transaction and request a chargeback.
 The merchant loses twice the transaction amount plus the chargeback fees and hidden costs.
 Meanwhile, the fraudster has a gift card they may be able to use or sell without issue.